Clent Hills: Cultural influence

 The poet William Shenstone lived at The Leasowes and was a near neighbour of the Lyttelton family at Hagley Hall.
 Shenstone garden at The Leasowes was one of the most notable gardens in England in the mid-1700s and his Unconnected Thoughts on Gardening one of the more influential of the age.

 On 30 August 1746 William Lyttelton called at The Leasowes with his friend the poet James Thomson.
 Shenstone later wrote a letter about the encounter which was published in 1800.

 After introductions and a conversation inside the house about a valley and the brook that Lyttelton and Thomson passed on their way to The Leasowes and which had much impressed Thomson for its beauty, Shenstone invited the pair to view the vista from the green behind his house.
 They conversed about a small nearby feature called Farmers Hill and Thomson suggested that Shenstone should extend his garden, but Shenstone explained to him that he would rather take which was already there and augment it "The French, it appears, have their [P]arque ornèe; and why is not Ferme ornèe as good an expression?".
-As his guests could not stay long owing to a dinner engagement they were unable to visit Shenstone's upper wood, but warming to Shenstone suggestion on how to improve the landscape Shepstone wrote that the conversation continued thus:
+As his guests could not stay long owing to a dinner engagement they were unable to visit Shenstone's upper wood, but warming to Thomson’s suggestion on how to improve the landscape, Shenstone wrote that the conversation continued thus:

 In June 2012 poet and writer Helen Calcutt was appointed the first writer-in-residence of the Clent Hills, in association with The National Trust volunteer team.
 The poet spent three months interviewing visitors to the hills, transcribing their reflections into verse.
-The result of the project was the poem 'Poem to Clent', lines from which can be found en route to the Four Stones, on the new Clent Hills archway, launched in December 2012.
+The result of the project was the poem 'Poem to Clent', lines from which can be found en route to the Four Stones, on the Clent Hills archway, launched in December 2012.